nkinnan/esphome-pace-bms/README.md

 Example protocol version 20 BMS front-panel:
 ![EG4 Protocol 20 Front Panel](images/EG4-0x20.webp)

-# Paceic Protocol Version 25
+# What Is Paceic Protocol Version 25

 This version seems more standardized, with an official protocol specification from PACE itself and a relatively consistent software management interface.
 As far as I know, all newer battery packs speaking this protocol version should be supported.
 See [here](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation/paceic/0x25) for documentation on protocol version 25.